 Tickets are $25.00 for adults; and $10.00 for children 5-11 years to attend the annual Colonel’s Croquet Party.
 Hors d’oeuvres, croquet play, wine tasting by Creekside Vineyards, and tours of the house are included.
 For more information or to purchase tickets, contact Jessica Waytenick at 309-737-4280 or purchase tickets online at www.davenporthouse.org.

 Parking is available at the Arsenal Island Golf Club, and the courts are right by there.

 The Colonel’s Croquet Party is a fundraiser for the Colonel Davenport Historical Foundation.

 This is a rain or shine event.

 A current U.S. picture ID for persons 16 years or older is needed in order to be permitted on Arsenal Island because it is a working military facility.
-You can access Arsenal Island using the Rock Island or Moline, Illinois, gates.
+You can access Arsenal Island using the Moline, Illinois, gate.

 When & Where